 An echocardiogram provides information about the heart’s structure and function, such as size, the appearance of the valves, and the thickness of the heart’s muscle.

-A transthoracic echocardiogram (TTE) is the most common type of echocardiogram, which is a still or moving image of the internal structures of the heart using ultrasound.
-The probe (ultrasound transducer) is placed on the chest of the patient to get various views of the heart.
-It is used as a noninvasive assessment of the overall health of the heart, including a patient’s heart valves and degree of heart muscle contraction (ejection fraction).
+A transthoracic echocardiogram (TTE) is the most common type of echocardiogram, which is a still or moving image of the internal structures of the heart, using ultrasound.